 While studies haven't shown overwhelming evidence that school uniforms fail to reduce behavioral problems or create a sense of equality among students of varying socioeconomic classes, studies haven't shown they deliver on any of these promises, either.
 For example, a University of Houston study found a correlation between uniform policies and reduced student absences.
 Conversely, a study conducted at the University of Northern Michigan found no relationship between uniforms and achievement, and a "negative correlation" between uniforms and student behavioral problems.
 The research regarding effectiveness is still ongoing, but as of yet, it isn't promising.

 Exclusion exists on two levels.
 First, through the decision as to what the uniforms should look like, and second, through intolerance to students who want to dress according to their gender or sexual identities.
-An American Indian tribe in South Dakota claims that their input was ignored when uniforms for their school district were being designed, which suggests school uniforms are culturally biased.
+A Native American tribe in South Dakota claims that their input was ignored when uniforms for their school district were being designed, which suggests school uniforms are culturally biased, according to "USA Today."
 Furthermore, school uniforms present a potential drawback for gay, lesbian and transgender students who might desire to dress according to their sexual or gender orientations.
 If a school isn't willing to accommodate such students, the school could be viewed as discriminative.

 Costs Related to School Uniforms

-While school districts have argued that uniforms will be less expensive than clothes favored by some students, they don't take into account the cost for low-income families.
-For families who struggle financially, the requirement to purchase school uniforms for their children could prove significantly more expensive than the clothes they buy normally, and add to their financial hardship.
+While school districts have argued that uniforms will be less expensive than clothes for some students, they don't take into account the cost for low-income families.
+For families who struggle financially, the requirement to purchase school uniforms for their children could prove significantly more expensive than the clothes they buy normally, adding to their financial hardship.

 - University of Houston: UH Study Suggests School Uniforms Reduce Student Absences, Disciplinary Problems; Mike Emery